Scaling and Load-Balancing Equi-Joins: Introduction

 Significant research has been done to enhance the sequential equi-join algorithms on multi-core processors \cite{kim2009sort,blanas2011design,albutiu2012massively,balkesen2013main,balkesen2013multi,schuh2016experimental,barthels2015rack,bandle2021partition} and on GPUs \cite{he2008relational,kaldewey2012gpu,chen2016accelerating,guo2019distributed,sioulas2019hardware,paul2020revisiting,rui2020efficient,paul2021mg}.
 However, the proliferation of data collection and analysis poses a challenge to sequential join algorithms that are limited by the number of threads supported by the processing units.
 Scaling equi-joins had to progress through distributed architectures, which is the direction adopted in this work.

 This work is motivated by equi-joining industry-scale skewed datasets in a novel way.
-We introduce \emph{same-attribute self-joins} at the intersection of equi-joins \cite{Codd72relationalcompleteness}, inner-joins, and self-joins \cite{Hursch1989relational}.
-This novel join semantic is an integral operation in the similarity-based join algorithms (e.g., \cite{metwally2012v}) used for fraud detection.
-While same-attribute self-joins can be more efficient to perform than the general equi-joins, the state-of-the-art equi-join algorithms failed to scale to our large and skewed datasets.
+We tackle \emph{natural self-joins} \cite{codd1969derivabilityj,codd1970relational} at the intersection of equi-joins \cite{Codd72relationalcompleteness}, inner-joins, and self-joins \cite{Hursch1989relational}.
+This join semantic is an integral operation in the similarity-based join algorithms (e.g., \cite{metwally2012v, metwally2024similarity}) used for fraud detection.
+While natural self-joins can be more efficient to perform than the general equi-joins, the state-of-the-art equi-join algorithms failed to scale to our large and skewed datasets.
 This motivated us to develop the fast, efficient, and scalable \FrameworkFullName{} (\FrameworkName{}) that scales, not only to our specialized use case, but also to the most challenging equi-joins.

-We first propose \MultistageJoinFullName{}, a novel algorithm that scales well by distributing the load of joining a key that is \emph{hot} (i.e., high-frequency or shared by a large number of records) in both tables to multiple executors.
+In this paper, an extended version of \cite{metwally2022scaling}, we first propose \MultistageJoinFullName{}, a novel algorithm that scales well by distributing the load of joining a key that is \emph{hot} (i.e., high-frequency or shared by a large number of records) in both tables to multiple executors.
 Such keys are the scalability bottleneck of most of the state-of-the-art distributed algorithms.
 We give special attention to balancing the load among the executors throughout the \MultistageJoinFullName{} execution.

 We then tackle Small-Large joins, where one table fits in memory and the other can be up to orders of magnitude larger.
 We devise the \SmallLargeJoinFullName{} (\SmallLargeJoinName{}) family for Small-Large joins, and show analytically their outer-join variants improve on the state-of-the-art Small-Large outer-join algorithms \cite{xu2010new,cheng2017design}.